Xerarionta kellettii

-Xerarionta kelletii, common name the Catalina cactus snail, is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Helminthoglyptidae.
+Xerarionta kelletii, common name the Catalina cactus snail, is a species of air-breathing land snail native to Santa Catalina Island off the coast of southern California.
+An isolated population is found on the mainland on the Palos Verdes peninsula, but it is unclear if living snails still persist there.

 Anatomy

 Snails in this species create and use love darts during mating.

 The scanning electron microscope images on the left show (above) the lateral view of the love dart, scale bar 500 μm (0.5 mm); and (below) a cross section of the dart, scale bar 50 μm.